Duo Trust Monitor is a threat detection feature focused on surfacing valuable and actionable security events to Duo administrators.

 Note: At this point, Duo Trust Monitor is a self-contained tool and there is no automated workflow to remediate an event outside of the Duo Admin Panel.

-Click Mark as Uninteresting to respond to benign or unsuspicious access events surfaced by Duo Trust Monitor.
-This removes the event from the Security Events board.
-When you mark an event as uninteresting you'll be able to provide feedback as to why the event was uninteresting, which will help the Duo Trust Monitor model improve going forward.
-Marking an event as uninteresting helps Duo Trust Monitor improve its precision by adapting its understanding of what constitutes normal behavior for a user.
+Click Dismiss Event to respond to benign or unsuspicious access events surfaced by Duo Trust Monitor.
+Dismissing an event helps Duo Trust Monitor improve model precision by adapting its understanding of what constitutes normal behavior for a user.
+As with suspicious events, you can provide additional feedback or comments about why the event was uninteresting.